 |Gifts/death after 2026||$0||$23 million||$11.5 million|

 You might be wondering, “If my spouse and I give away $23 million today and we die after the exclusion amount has reverted to $11.5 million, will the IRS attempt to tax our estates on the value of our prior gifts that exceeded the amount of the reduced BEA in effect on the date of our death?”
 There is good news here on this “threat of claw back.”
 The IRS and Treasury Department issued final regulations in November of 2019 stating that individuals who “make large gifts between 2018 and 2025 can do so without concern that they will lose the tax benefit of the higher exclusion level once it decreases after 2025.”1

-If you have until 2026 before the current law is scheduled to revert, when is the best time to make substantial gifts to “use up” the sunset amount?
+If you have until 2026 before the current law is scheduled to revert, when is the best time to make substantial gifts to “use up” the bonus amount?
 Unless you are facing a major life change—the sale of a business or other windfall event—we advise our clients to remain on hold until after the 2020 election when we will gain a better understanding of the likely direction of the estate tax rate and exemption amounts.2